-- This new default option will automatically enable Teams Public Preview features for any user enrolled in Office Current Channel (Preview).
+- This default option turns on Teams Public preview features for any user enrolled in Office Current Channel (Preview).

-- Teams Public Preview features will not be available to end users.
+- Teams Public preview features aren't available to users.

 You can also set the policy using the PowerShell

-To enable public preview on a desktop or web client, you need to complete the following tasks:
+To enable Public preview on a desktop or web client, perform the following tasks: